BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 ![Fig. 4.10: GitHub Copilot](images/GitHub_Copilot.png)

-The agent system analyzes the code of a project allows writing natural requests to be performed, e.g."Create a new service fro runner.
+The agent system analyzes the code of a project allows writing natural requests to be performed, e.g. "Create a new service for runner.
 Allow for searching by ID.
 Run the tests to validate everything works."
 The respective code including tests is generated and the tests are executed successfully.
 The programmer can inspect the code and decide on keeping or undoing the changes.

 #### Example: LangChain Agent Framework

-LangChain provides the concepts of agents and tools.
+LangChain provides the concepts of *agents* and *tools*.
 Agents implement the control logic and invoke tools.
-Tool implement the actions to be taken.
+Tools implement the actions to be taken.
 See Fig. 4.11

+{width=75%}
 ![Fig. 4.11: LangChain agent framework example](images/LangChain_agent.png)

 The user of an AI agent system sends a request in natural language, e.g., via a chatbot.
 The agent object is configured with an LLM and a set of tools.
 It interprets the user request and selects tools to be invoked.
 This step is called *reasoning*.
 The first step could be performing a web search with content from the user request using TavilySearch.
 More tools could be connected that implement specific behaviour.
 The agent is passing respective parameters.
 Via the Model Context Protocol (MCP), APIs can also be accessed dynamically where the agent performs a mapping between the user request and the service offered by a web service.

-The code examples from this section are taken from the LangChain agent tutorial https://python.langchain.com/docs/tutorials/agents .
+The code examples from this section are taken from the [LangChain agent tutorial](https://python.langchain.com/docs/tutorials/agents).
 The following code snippet shows how an agent is created.

     # Import relevant functionality
     from langchain.chat_models import init_chat_model